gacsphere/gacsphere/README.md

 # Welcome visitors!

-My name is Gesa and I'm a web development student at neuefische.
+My name is Gesa and I'm a communication designer from germany.
+Currently I'm a web development student at neuefische.

 ### Future skills